thekoncept/Shaun/README.md

 //02-13-16 19:55 CST//<br>
-Changed from blank readme to description of my studies and areas of specialization in the IT field
+Changed from blank readme to description of my studies and areas of specialization in the IT field <br>
 //02-13-16 19:55 CST//<br>
-Intended as a quick summary of skills and qualifications for potential employers to review before examining resume, perhaps.
+Intended as a quick summary of skills and qualifications for potential employers to review before examining resume, perhaps.<br>